mofukuma/jquery.smartpopover/README.md

 Auto layouting balloon popover always inside window for jQuery.

+To help creating your webapp editor window, balloon popover of charactor speech, etc.

-Refer to the jQuery SmartPopover site for examples.
+Refer to the [jQuery SmartPopover] site for examples.

 Usage